-Leadership and kindness aren’t two words you often see used together.
-But kindness in leadership is essential if you want to improve the engagement of your team, and earn their trust and respect.
+Traditionally, leadership and kindness aren’t two words you’d see used together.
+But kindness in leadership is becoming spoken about more often.
+It’s also essential if you want to improve the engagement of your team and earn their trust and respect.

 “the quality of being friendly, generous, and considerate.”

 If you asked a group of people to list the top five attributes for a great leader, kindness probably wouldn’t feature on anybody’s list.
 You’d probably see ‘honesty’ ‘vision’ and ‘determination,’ but you’d be unlikely to see ‘kind.’

 So, if kindness is not a common trait that we identify with leadership, why is kindness in leadership so important?